My favourite arguments against person-affecting views

 Adding some option X to an option set can make it wrong to choose a previously-permissible option Y, even though choosing X is itself wrong in the resulting option set.

-That’s because narrow views imply that each of (1) and (2) is permissible in One-Shot Non-Identity.
+That’s because narrow views imply that each of (1) and (2) is permissible in Non-Identity.
 So if only (2) is permissible in Expanded Non-Identity, then adding (3) to our option set has made it wrong to choose (1) even though choosing (3) is itself wrong in Expanded Non-Identity.

 That’s a peculiar implication.
 It’s a deontic version of an old anecdote about the philosopher Sidney Morgenbesser.
 Here’s how that story goes.
 Morgenbesser is offered a choice between apple pie and blueberry pie, and he orders the apple.
 Shortly after, the waiter returns to say that cherry pie is also an option, to which Morgenbesser replies, ‘In that case, I’ll have the blueberry.’